manjunath412/ziptimezone/README.rst

     :target: https://github.com/psf/black

-This is a python package for looking up the corresponding timezone for given coordinates on earth entirely offline.
+This is a python package with US Zip Code convenience functions such as those listed in the examples below.
+It uses the geonames data, coupled with the timezonefinder package.
+It uses a mapping of the popular timezone regions in US, and returns the outputs accordingly.

 Quick Guide: